THUNLP-MT/THUMT/README.md

 Machine translation is a natural language processing task that aims to translate natural languages using computers automatically.
 Recent several years have witnessed the rapid development of end-to-end neural machine translation, which has become the new mainstream method in practical MT systems.

 THUMT is an open-source toolkit for neural machine translation developed by [the Natural Language Processing Group at Tsinghua University](http://nlp.csai.tsinghua.edu.cn/site2/index.php?lang=en).
+The website of THUMT is: [http://thumt.thunlp.org/](http://thumt.thunlp.org/).

+## Online Demo

+The demo of THUMT is available at [http://translate.thumt.cn/](http://101.6.5.207:3892/).

 ## Implementations
 THUMT has currently two main implementations: